 Believe it or not it is not uncommon for cats and dogs to develop a food allergy.

 Food allergies are thought to make up 20% of allergic skin disease in pets.

 There are a variety of diets for allergy prone pets.
 Allergy diets should have a limited protein and limited carbohydrate source.
 Often a pet needs the protein and carbohydrate source to be novel.
 This means that the pet has not eaten the carbohydrate or protein source before.
-The most common food allergens include beef, dairy products, fish and wheat.
+The most common food allergens include chicken, beef, dairy products, fish and wheat.
 Signs of food allergies can look like other diseases, such as diarrhea, bloating, and stomach pain.